This is my 6th income statement and the 2nd income statement for 2021. If you missed my previous ones, just click here to check them out.

 So affiliate links are a great way to say thank you to whoever referred you.

-I recapped sponsored posts in my last income report, but I’ll restate it again, more succinctly, here.
+I recapped sponsored posts in my previous income reports, but I’ll restate it again, here.

 What is a sponsored post?